beasanma/Web-App-UpFest-React-/README.md

 # Upfest Web App

 ## Description
-This project was designed as a mock website for an event company.
+This project is as a mock website for an event company.
 It allows users to:
 - Input their login information
 - Access information about future festivals and artists performing at those festivals
 - Purchase available tickets